yvochu/dropout_detectives/README.md

 How to Interact

-    1 The user must first run the app.py in order to load the data from the pymongo database called dropout_project.
+    1 The user must first run the app.py in the Internet_Access_Dropout_Rates folder in order to load the data from the pymongo database called dropout_project.
 The collection of dropouts will load 649 sets of data.

     2 The logic.js will be ran in order to load chart formats and customizations